thesecretlab/diary/Steps.md

 The toolbar needs to be kept at the bottom of the screen.
 Select it, click the Pin menu, and pin the left, bottom and right edges.

+Next up, we need to make the app switch between notes.
+To do that, the DYNoteListViewController needs to be able to talk to the DYNoteViewController, and give it the updated note view when the selection changes.
+Additionally, we need to make DYNoteViewController respond when the note changes.

+1. Open DYNoteViewController.h.
+Make the `note` property be `nonatomic`.
+2. Open DYNoteViewController.m.
+Implement the `setNote:` method.